tevaum/easy-jwt/README.md

 app.listen(3001, () => console.log('API server ready'));
 ```

-The `requireClaims` funcion accepts a claim object like in the example above, or arrays of
+The `requireClaims` function accepts a claim object like in the example above, or arrays of
 objects if you need complex conditions of claim checks.

 For instance: